JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2019***

-A brief introduction to the skills needed to identify, and exploit, security vulnerabilities.
+A concise introduction to the skills needed to identify, and exploit, security vulnerabilities.

 ## Are Programmers the Problem?